Tom Vater

 Forget Boston and Thatcher.
 This week’s human flashpoint is Tubbataha

+I was in Tubbataha in 1994.
 I’ve seen things you people wouldn’t believe.
-I watched hundreds of sharks pooling around coral ledges at thirty-five meters, so many they kept bumping into me.
-I watched giant tuna glitter in the dark thirty meters below me, leading tens of thousands of giant barracuda through the depths.
-I saw guitar sharks the size of [...]
+I watched hundreds of sharks pooling around coral ledges at 35 meters, so many they kept bumping into me.
+I watched giant tuna glitter in the dark 30 meters below me, leading tens of thousands of giant barracuda through the depths.
+I […]

 From the Archives: The Bunong – The Caretakers of Cambodia´s Sacred Forests – Part 4